-Geometry in a 3D game is ultimately defined as a set of vertices.
-Commonly, a game needs to modify the position of one or more existing vertices or must generate the vertices at run time.
-Because the grapics device can access these buffers at any time, take care when modifying existing vertex buffers and when rendering the resulting geometry defined by these buffers.
+Geometry in a 3D game ultimately is defined as a set of vertices.
+Commonly, a game either needs to modify the position of one or more existing vertices or generate the vertices at run time.
+Because the graphics device can access these buffers at any time, take care when you modify existing vertex buffers and render the resulting geometry defined by these buffers.
 The following sections discuss several techniques you can implement in your game.

 Updating a Set of Primitives Dynamically

-The DrawUserPrimitives method can be used as the basis for rendering a set of primitives that are dynamically generated each frame.
+You can use the DrawUserPrimitives method as the basis for rendering a set of primitives that are generated dynamically each frame.
 The Primitives Sample, located on the XNA Creators Club Online Web site, implements an abstraction layer around this method similar to the SpriteBatch class.